bv2/drug_combi_screen_CLL/README.md

-This repostitory contains the code for the analysis of the drug combination screen by Marina.
+This repostitory contains the code for the analysis of the drug combination screen on CLL from Lukas, Velten et al.

-The raw data files for this analysis are stored in `/g/huber/projects/nct/cll/RawData/DrugScreens/Marina_CombiScreen`.
+The raw data files for this analysis are stored in `/g/huber/projects/nct/cll/RawData/DrugScreens/Marina_CombiScreen`. --> will be moved to a data repository

-The processed data objects after running the preprocessing scripts can be found in `/g/huber/projects/nct/cll/ProcessedData/DrugScreens/Marina_CombiScreen`.
+The processed data objects after running the preprocessing scripts can be found in `/g/huber/projects/nct/cll/ProcessedData/DrugScreens/Marina_CombiScreen`. --> will be moved to a data repository

 The analysis contains the following parts: